Dambou: Preparation

 Dambou is prepared according to the desire and will of the cook.
-For a simple dish, cooks mostly use either: rice flour or fine hard wheat semolina (couscous semolina) or millet, wheat or corn couscous.
+For a simple dish, cooks mostly use either rice flour or fine hard wheat semolina (couscous semolina) or millet, wheat or corn couscous.
 The cereals is steamed for about 20 to 30 minutes and added the already boiled moringa leaves.
-Finally, the other ingredients are added in their raw state: i.e onion, chili, salt, broth, peanut, vegetable oil, meat or fish as a side dish.
+Finally, the other ingredients are added in their raw state: onion, chili, salt, broth, peanut, vegetable oil, meat or fish as a side dish.